nectra-xyz/nectra-core/README.md

 ## ERC-721 Positions

-Each position is represented as an ERC-721 non-fungible token.
-This makes positions easily transferable between addresses.
-Each position's collateral and debt is isolated, hence transferring a position does not impact the recipient’s other open positions.
+Each position is represented as an ERC-721 non-fungible token, making positions easily transferable between addresses.
+Each position's collateral and debt are isolated, so transferring a position does not impact the recipient’s other open positions.

 ## Delegable Permissions